dolejska-daniel/riot-api/README.md

 ## [Extensions](https://github.com/dolejska-daniel/riot-api/wiki/LeagueAPI:-Extensions)
 Using extensions for ApiObjects is useful tool, allowing implementation of your own methods into the ApiObjects itself.
-Extensions are enabled by using settings option `RiotAPI::SET_EXTENSIONS` when initializing the library.
+Extensions are enabled by using settings option `LeagueAPI::SET_EXTENSIONS` when initializing the library.

 Any extending class must implement `Objects\IApiObjectExtension`.
 Only class names are provided, no instances required.
 Extension will be initialized (instantiated)